tjmckinley/MetaWards/doc/source/features.rst

     jobs finish

 * both command-line and API interfaces.
-Feel free to run MetaWards as a standalone program, or to use the Python API to embed it as part of a larger framework.
+Feel free to run MetaWards as a standalone program, or to use the Python or R API to embed it as part of a larger framework.
 A modular, robust design has been used, so feel free to take and re-use the parts of MetaWards that are most of use to you.